 If you already have a Parserr account, simply type in your username and password, and you should see a list of all your Parserr inboxes available to you:

 From that point, the world is your creative oyster.
-Simply choose to “add an action” and choose which application you want to pass your Parserr data to.
-In the example below, we’ve chose Dynamics CRM and as you can see we have all of our Parserr extracted fields (rules) available to us:
+Simply choose to “Add an action” and choose which application you want to pass your Parserr data to.
+In the example below, we’ve chosen Dynamics CRM, and as you can see, we have all of our Parserr extracted fields (rules) available to us:

 How does Flow compare to Zapier?

 Flow is a direct competitor to Zapier.
-Although Zapier have been established since June 2012 and have therefore added a lot more integrations at this point in time.
-Zapier’s free service allows up to 100 tasks, equivalent of a run in Flow.
+Although Zapier has been established since June 2012 and has therefore added a lot more integrations at this point in time.
+Zapier’s free service allows up to 100 tasks, equivalent to a run in Flow.
 Flow offers 750 runs per month on their free plan.

 How do I parse the email body and send the data to Flow?

-When you choose to extract from the email body, Parserr is smart to enough to run some the quick setup algorithms to see if the email body is a candidate for “quick setup”.
+When you choose to extract from the email body, Parserr is smart enough to run some of the quick setup algorithms to see if the email body is a candidate for “quick setup.”
 Essentially quick setup will create all the rules required to extract the data you need:

-A rule is a mechanism for Parserr to extract the exact piece of data required.
-So in the above case, “Last Name” in the email always comes after the string “*Last Name:”.
+A rule is a mechanism for Parserr to extract the required piece of data.
+So in the above case, “Last Name” in the email always comes after the string “*Last Name:.”
 So we rely on receiving an email template from you which is similar in nature every time so that we can run the same rules and extract your data.

 If in the case we cannot run our quick setup algorithms, or the email is not a candidate for this, we will guide you in creating the rules with some of our setup guides and also our setup videos: